MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 In the Windows Server operating system, several built-in accounts and security groups are preconfigured with the appropriate rights and permissions to perform specific tasks.
 In Active Directory, administrative responsibilities are separated into two types of administrators:

-- **Service administrators**: Responsible for maintaining and delivering Active Directory Domain Services (AD DS), including managing domain controllers and configuring the AD DS.
+- **service administrators**: Responsible for maintaining and delivering Active Directory Domain Services (AD DS), including managing domain controllers and configuring the AD DS.

 - **Data administrators**: Responsible for maintaining the data that's stored in AD DS and on domain member servers and workstations.